treejer/retirement-aggregator/README.md

 ## How to Contribute

-To chat with us &stay up to date, join our [Discord](https://discord.gg/8WuVd2ERC2).
+To chat with us & stay up to date, join our [Discord](https://discord.gg/8WuVd2ERC2).

 Vulnerabilities should be disclosed directly to the Treejer team by emailing security@treejer.com.